TokyoHackerspace/ths-website-base/README.md

 The example I am going to provide is for the bash shell.
 If you are using a shell other than bash you should set the environment variable the way your shell requires.
 Since bash is the most commonly used I will provide it here.

-In your user directory you should have one of these 3 files. `.profile`, `.bash_profile`, '.bashrc`.
+In your user directory you should have one of these 3 files. `.profile`, `.bash_profile`, `.bashrc`.
 Edit the file you have and then add the following line to it.

 ```
 export $THS_GIT_BASE="/home/username/tokyohackerspace"